Publishing

 Are you a queer Indian writer with a book to publish?

 Queer Ink itself no longer accepts unsolicited manuscripts of new fiction, poetry, or non-fiction.
-Writers seeking to publish their own work can find their path below — through Queer Ink Swabhimaan, our forthcoming sister imprint, and the Storytellers Studio that supports it.
+Writers seeking to publish their own work can find their path below — through Queer Ink Swabhimaan, our forthcoming sister imprint.

 Read about Swabhimaan ↓